uviclibraries/surveys/2-survey-format.md

     <img src="images/act-1/sm-1-21.png" style="width:400px;" alt="create survey">

 5. The following image will pop up, and you have many options to spread your survey out.
-Take a moment on the option, and once you.
-Have read them out, choose **Share a survey link**.
+Take a moment to choose an option, and once you have read them out, choose **Share a survey link**.
     <img src="images/act-1/sm-1-23.png" style="float:right; width:200px;" alt="create survey">
     <img src="images/act-1/sm-1-22.png" style="width:400px;" alt="create survey">

 6. A page with a link should be titled, “Web Link 1”.
-Copy your survey link and if this was a research project you'd send that link to invite people to participate in you survey!
+Copy your survey link and if this was a research project you'd send that link to invite people to participate in your survey!

     <img src="images/act-1/sm-1-24.png" style=" width:400px;" alt="create survey">